Thomé H. Fang and A. N.

 anticipating much of what the postmodernists are attempting to do. (c) While

-issue (based on the Principle of Interpenetration as its expnantory category), besides all the other concerns; and as such,
+philosophical issue (based on the Principle of Interpenetration as its expnantory category), besides all the other concerns; and as

-the intrinsic worth of Whitehead’s Process and Reality, we focus on its
+reassessing the intrinsic worth of Whitehead’s Process and Reality, we

-great imports and implications as A Great Book of Wisdom, as Richard
+focus on its great imports and implications as A Great Book of Wisdom, as

 concern in his life time career.